-The predicate goal\expansion/2 is first called in the module that is being compiled, and then on the user module.
-If Goal is of the form Module:Goal where Module is instantiated, goal\expansion/2 is called on Goal using rules from module Module followed by user.
+The predicate goal\expansion/2 is first called in the module that is being compiled, and then follows the module inheritance path as defined by default\module/2, i.e., by default user and system.
+If Goal is of the form Module:Goal where Module is instantiated, goal\expansion/2 is called on Goal using rules from module Module followed by default modules for Module.

-Only goals appearing in the body of clauses when reading a source file are expanded using this mechanism, and only if they appear literally in the clause, or as an argument to a defined meta-predicate that is annotated using '0' (see meta-predicate/1).
+Only goals appearing in the body of clauses when reading a source file are expanded using this mechanism, and only if they appear literally in the clause, or as an argument to a defined meta-predicate that is annotated using '0' (see meta\predicate/1).
 Other cases need a real predicate definition.